KingKongCoderr/Android-Services/README.md

 # to-do:

-* Ipc using AIDL through bundles and Content providers.
+* Ipc using AIDL through bundles using parcelable object and Content providers.